clp-research/clemcore/docs/howto_add_models.md

 specifications (the data of which is contained in the model entries), and the first model entry that matches the partial specification will be used to load/access the model if there are multiple available implementations.
 ### HuggingFace models
-This section explains how to add a LLM hosted on the HuggingFace (HF) model repository to the local HuggingFace backend of clembench.
+This section explains how to add a LLM hosted on the HuggingFace (HF) model repository to the model registry to make it available for the local HuggingFace backend of clembench.
 Due to the variety of models available via Huggingface, model registry entries for these models can hold an extensive amount of additional data used by the backend for inference.
 Each model hosted on [HuggingFace](http://huggingface.co) is identified by its **model ID**, which is the combination of the **model uploader's username** and the individual **model name**.